Aichi M6A Seiran: Design and development

-From the late 1920s, the Imperial Japanese Navy had developed a doctrine of operating floatplanes from submarines to search for targets.
+Starting in the late 1920s, the Imperial Japanese Navy (IJN) had developed a doctrine of operating floatplanes from its submarines to search for targets.
 In December 1941, Commander-in-Chief of the Japanese Combined Fleet, Admiral Isoroku Yamamoto, proposed constructing a large fleet of submarine aircraft carriers (also designated STo or sen-toku—special submarine) whose purpose was to mount aerial attacks against American coastal cities.
-The submarines would surface to launch their aircraft by catapult, submerge to avoid detection, then surface again to retrieve the aircrews, who would ditch their planes nearby.
-By June 1942, the plan was to build a fleet of eighteen such submarines.
-This was later cut to nine, then five, and finally just three, as Japan's wartime fortunes declined.
+These submarines would surface to launch their aircraft by catapult, submerge to avoid detection, then surface again to retrieve the aircrews, who would ditch their aircraft nearby.
+By June 1942, IJN planners intended to build a fleet of eighteen such submarines.
+This figure was later cut to nine, then five, and finally just three, as a result of Japan's declining circumstances in the conflict.